Mary Heaton Vorse: Feminist opposition to the war

 After war broke out in Europe, together with Catt, Alice Hamilton, Lillian Wald, Florence Kelley, and other "Heterodites", she formed the Woman's Peace Party.
 In April 1915 the party sent her back across the Atlantic, as one of over 1000 delegates attending the International Congress of Women at The Hague.
 The Congress led to the creation of the Women's International League for Peace and Freedom (WILPF).

 In Europe, Vorse had seen soldiers laughing and drinking on trains carrying them to places where they would kill and be killed.
 In her diary she wrote: ‘‘There is that which makes man his own enemy and every woman’s.
 Man takes passionate joy in risking his own life while he takes the life of others.
-When women’s understanding of this becomes conscious, it is called feminism.”
+When women’s understanding of this becomes conscious, it is called feminism."

-When later she reported from Europe, she ignored political and diplomatic events, focussing rather on the impact of the war on the civilian population, especially women and children.
-In June 1919 was back in Budapest, one of the few American reporters to visit Bela Kun's short-lived Communist government in Hungary.
+When later she reported from Europe, she ignored political and diplomatic events, focusing rather on the impact of the war on the civilian population, especially women and children.
+In June 1919 was back in Budapest, one of the few American reporters to visit Béla Kun's short-lived Communist government in Hungary.
 Reaching the Soviet Union several weeks before the male reporters from the great American dailies were admitted, she was Moscow correspondent for the Hearst papers during 1921.
-Hounded all the way by agents of the Department of Justice, she returned home to report the campaign to free American political prisoners incarcerated during the Red Scare.
-She also began, regularly, to produce articles on child labour, infant mortality, labour disputes and working-class housing for several newspapers including New York Post and New York World.